uktrade/stream-zip/README.md

           This can be raised when stream-zip adds member files, or when it adds the central directory at the end of the ZIP file.
 If any `_64` mode files are in the ZIP, the central directory is in ZIP_64 mode, and ZIP_32 mode otherwise.

+          It is possible for the ZIP file to be larger than the maximum allowed offset without this exception being thrown.
+For example in ZIP_32 mode the archive can can be larger than 2^32 - 1 bytes.

         - **NameLengthOverflowError**

           The length of a file name is too high.
 The limit is 2^16 - 1 bytes, and applied to file names after UTF-8 encoding.